Viir/bots/guide/eve-online/developing-bots-for-eve-online.md

-# How to Develop EVE Online Bots
+# Developing Bots for EVE Online

 In this guide, I describe how I develop bots and monitoring tools for EVE Online.

-In part, this guide is a summary of what I learned during bot development projects like the EVE Online mission running and anomaly ratting bots, or the Tribal Wars 2 farmbot.
+In part, this guide is a summary of what I learned in development projects like the EVE Online mission running and anomaly ratting bots, or the Tribal Wars 2 farmbot.
 But most importantly, this guide lives from and evolves with your questions, so thank you for the feedback!

 ## Scope and Overall Direction